 Create Benchmarks -> set the benchmarks for checking success.

 Distribute Resources -> schedule resources to be available during the appropriate part of the project.

 Manage the Budget -> manage the budget to keep the project on target.

 Manage Relationships -> these are the relationships with both the contracting staff and key stakeholders, such as the customer.

 The electricians they work with will have a different set of responsibilities and duties depending on their position within the company and sometimes on company preferences as well.
 Different types of electricians and electrical workers will have different responsibilities.

 Voice/Data/Video Electrical Contractors – these electricians and electrical contractors are also known as integrated building system electricians.
 They work with low-voltage systems like power controls, backup power, wireless networks, fiber optics, telecommunications, and security systems, and more.

-Inside Electrical Contractors – These contractors and electricians work within a property, they do cabling, installation, rewiring, repair, and maintenance within a lot of different buildings.
+Inside Electrical Contractors – these contractors and electricians work within a property, they do cabling, installation, wiring, repair, and maintenance within a lot of different buildings.

 Electrical contractors’ tasks vary from those of an electrician.
 While an electrician might work for an electrical contractor, that doesn’t make them the same.